By Medha Singh

-Zalando jumped more than 10 percent, making it the top performer on the STOXX and DAX, after the e-commerce company said it expected to post an operating profit for the first quarter.
+Zalando jumped more than 10 percent, making it the top performer on the STOXX and pushing the retail sector 0.7 percent higher after the e-commerce company said it expected to post an operating profit for the first quarter.

 Steel pipe maker Tenaris also led gains on the pan-region index after an Argentine court reversed a decision against the company's chief executive and chairman.

-Security company G4S rose 1 percent after it reported a 4.8 percent rise in first-quarter revenue and said it had made good progress in a review to separate its cash business.
+Security company G4S gained after it reported a 4.8 percent rise in first-quarter revenue and said it had made good progress in a review to separate its cash business.

 Italian utility Ascopiave rose after A2A and other utilities made a joint non-binding bid for its assets.

-At the other end of the index, Lufthansa dropped 2 percent after Germany's biggest airline posted a loss in the first-quarter hurt by rising fuel costs and overcapacity in Europe.
+Lufthansa reversed early losses to edge up 0.4 percent.
+Germany's biggest airline posted a loss in the first-quarter hurt by rising fuel costs and overcapacity in Europe.